deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-12/bb-image-uploads.md

 </p>

 ## Saving Images to the Database
-* Let's edit the POST version of the *Edit* action method in the Adming controller, to take the image data and save it in the database.
+* Let's edit the POST version of the *Edit* action method in the Admin controller, to take the image data and save it in the database.
 Listing 12-12 shows the changes that are required.
 <p align="center">
     <img src="ch12-Pictures/Listing 12-12.png" /><br />
     <b>Listing 12-12.</b> Handling Image Data in the AdminController.cs File